Tomchik Lab Research

 Neurofibromatosis type 1

 Neurofibromatosis type 1 (NF1) is a disorder characterized by tumors and cutaneous symptoms, but also increases risk for cognitive and behavioral alterations.
-Approximately 60% of people with NF1 have attention problems (such as attention-deficit/hyperactivity disorder [ADHD]) and ~10% have autism spectrum disorder-like symptoms.
+Approximately 60% of people with NF1 have attention problems (such as attention-deficit/hyperactivity disorder [ADHD]) and ~14% have autism spectrum disorder.
 Therefore, the genetic mutation that causes NF1 affects brain function.
 A major focus of our research is aimed at understanding how the genetic mutations underlying NF1 impact neuronal function, ultimately leading to behavioral changes.
 In pursuit of this overarching goal, we are studying how Nf1 mutations lead to hyperactivity, neuronal circuit dysfunction, and metabolic alterations in Drosophila.
-An major initial observation from these studies was that Nf1 mutations lead to hyperactivity and excessive grooming.
-This must result from overactivation of neuronal circuits that regulate these motor behaviors, providing a platform to examine how Nf1 affects neuronal circuits.
-We are using this model to examine the neurodevelopmental contributions of Nf1 to neuronal function, elucidate the molecular biology of the disorder, examine novel protein interactions, probe the neuronal circuit effects of Nf1 mutations, and test whether metabolic alterations accompany NF1.
+A major initial observation from these studies was that Nf1 mutations lead to hyperactivity and excessive grooming.
+This must result from overactivation of neuronal circuits that regulate motor behaviors, providing a platform to examine how Nf1 affects neuronal circuits.
+We are using this model to examine the neurodevelopmental contributions of Nf1 to neuronal function, elucidate the molecular biology of the disorder, examine novel protein interactions, probe the neuronal circuit effects of Nf1 mutations, and test the role of metabolic alterations that accompany NF1.
 The goal of these studies is to build the foundation of knowledge of the disorder that will be necessary to develop novel avenues for therapeutic intervention.